ChiaraSapo/ARP_project/README.md

 Note: The token is a floating point number between [-1,+1] + time stamp with absolute time of when P writes on the socket.

+What I did:

+S:
+- Creates pipes (S-P, G-P, P-L).
+- Links signals to the right signal handler.
+- Reads the config file (Freq, IP, waiting time).
+- **Checks for a signal and saves it.
+Does it make sense?**
+- Writes Freq, IP, waitingTime, signalReceived on pipeS-P.
+- Forks to create P

+P:
+- **Create socket: TODO and to move after**
+- Forks to create G
+- If there is data on pipeS-P: read it.
+- If there is data on pipeG-P:
+  - read it.
+  - Compute new token
+  - **Write to G through socket**
+  - Measure time and update DT
+  - Write oldToken, newToken to pipeP-L
+- Fork to create L

+L:
+- Read pipeP-L
+- Write log file
+- If requested by the signal: dump log

 ### G.c
 G: Receives tokens, sends them to P.

+What I did:
+- **read socket**
+- Send token on pipe G-P

 ### Config file